One Church On Child of Florida - Florida Adoptionis Agency Logo

 While many teens have experienced multiple rejections and are hesitant to try adoption, it is important for them to have a family to assist them through the remaining years of adolescence and to be supportive into their adult years.
 Family ties do not end at age 18.

-a.
-The answer varies.
-The process to become an approved adoptive parent includes attending a preparation course of ten weeks, obtaining local, state and federal background checks, current physical exam, and completion of a home study.
+Answer The answer varies.
+The process to become an approved adoptive parent includes attending a preparation course of ten weeks, obtaining local, state and federal background checks, MAPP/PRIDE training, current physical exam, and completion of a home study.
 The process can usually be completed in eight months.

 When a child is matched with your family, pre-placement activities will occur including visits and regular communications with the child.
 Placement of the child will occur as soon as the child is comfortable.
 The child's counselor will supervise the placement for a minimum of 90 days.
 When the supervision period is completed, the counselor will provide consents to your attorney and a hearing may be scheduled for legalization of the adoption.